Dr Liam Sweeney

 Research Interests

 Liam’s primary research interests are focused on the broad area of athlete development in sport, with a particular focus on the physical, physiological and psychosocial factors that influence development, and their interactions.
+A particular area of this research focus is on the role and influence of biological maturation in youth athlete development.
 Liam is currently working on a number of research projects with several sports clubs and sporting National Governing Bodies, including the Football Association of Ireland and the Swedish Football Association.

 Research Projects